 Honeymoon on Koh Phangan

-Koh Phangan's reputation is built on its monthly Full Moon Party, which tells you almost nothing about what the island is like for the rest of the month.
-Beyond the Haad Rin headland — and a long way beyond it — you find a different place: private-pool villas in sheltered north-east bays, west-facing beaches where the sunset over the Gulf of Thailand is reliably extraordinary, boat-access coves that no road reaches, and a wellness and spa scene serious enough to structure a week around.
+Koh Phangan's reputation is built on its monthly Full Moon Party Koh Phangan, which tells you almost nothing about what the island is like for the rest of the month.
+Beyond the Haad Rin headland — and a long way beyond it — you find a different place: private-pool villas in Thong Nai Pan Koh Phangan's sheltered north-east bays, west-facing beaches where the sunset over the Gulf of Thailand is reliably extraordinary, boat-access coves that no road reaches, and a wellness scene backed by the best spa in Koh Phangan — resort treatments at Santhiya on Thong Nai Pan, specialist bodywork in Sri Thanu and retreat programmes at The Sanctuary on Haad Tien — serious enough to structure a week around.

 A honeymoon here works best when you treat it as a slow week rather than a highlights reel.
 Choose one corner of the island as your base, plan two or three things you genuinely want to do, and leave space for the rest to happen on its own rhythm.
 The island is small enough that you can move around easily, but the best Koh Phangan experiences — a morning on an empty beach, a long lunch that stretches into a swim, a sunset that takes its time — are the ones nobody planned.